Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 Ang pagkabulok ng fluorescence (phosphor thermometry) sensor measures the temperature-dependent fluorescence lifetime of a phosphor material at the fiber tip.
 It is a point sensor — each probe measures temperature at a single location.
 It offers the best combination of accuracy, saklaw, katatagan, and cost for point measurement applications, and is the most widely deployed fiber optic temperature sensing technology worldwide.

-Ang Ipinamamahaging hibla ng optic na temperatura sensor (DTS) uses Raman backscattering along the entire length of a standard optical fiber to measure temperature continuously at every point along the fiber.
-It is not a point sensor but a truly distributed sensing system that turns the fiber itself into a continuous linear temperature sensor capable of monitoring thousands of points over distances up to 50 KM.
+Ang ibinahagi fiber optic temperatura sensor (DTS) uses Raman backscattering along the entire length of a standard optical fiber to measure temperature continuously at every point along the fiber.
+It is not a point sensor but a truly distributed sensing system that turns the fiber itself into a continuous linear temperature sensor capable of monitoring thousands of points over distances up to 50 km.

 Ang Fiber Bragg Grating (FBG) sensor measures the temperature-dependent wavelength shift of a reflection grating inscribed in the fiber core.
 It is a quasi-distributed sensor — multiple FBGs at different wavelengths can be multiplexed along a single fiber, pagpapagana 10 sa 50+ discrete measurement points per fiber channel.